ClaraMarquardt/coronatracker/README.md

 # CoronaTracker

-CoronaTracker is a Flask app that provides users with information about the number of confirmed Corona cases and deaths in the they are currently in.
+CoronaTracker is a Flask app that provides users with information about the number of confirmed Corona cases and deaths in different countries.

 ## Quickstart